 But for you to have arrived at where you are now, change had to happen all those years.
 A type of change that allowed you to get better at doing what you do now.
-This is the essence personal development.
+This is the essence of personal development.

 Now, personal development is somewhat complex.
-We can sometimes develop just one area of our lives in a very clear to understand process.
+We can sometimes develop just one area of our lives in a very clear-to-understand process.
 However, we usually develop different areas of our lives at once… to get an overall development experience in a particular direction.

 That may not have made sense, so I will try to illustrate with an example.